NicoleMayer/ECE668-Notes/lesson5.md

 One Memory Port Example (See slide 16-17)

+👨‍🏫One possible way is to use two ports for reading, one port for writing.

 Several questions:

 ❓Why is the first instruction here a LOAD?

-🤔Each instruction can be executed at first, as long as the user want...
+🤔Any instruction can be executed at first, as long as the user want...

+👨‍🏫I think professor thinks in my way, and he just want to emphasize that some instructions can cause a hazard.

 ---